Effective dynamical systems beyond dimension zero and factors of SFTs: EDS as factors of computable actions on 0-dimensional effectively closed sets

 We have proved the claim for recursively presented groups.
 We now prove that if $X$ is zero-dimensional, the hypothesis that $\Gamma$ is recursively presented can be removed.
-This is just because a topological conjugacy preserves the set of elements which act trivially.
+Note that if $X$ is zero-dimensional, then by \Cref{prop:generating-covers-can-be-taken-effective-and-partition-in-zero-dimension} we can assume that $\mathcal P$ is also a partition, which makes $\phi$ injective, and therefore a topological conjugacy.
+In particular, it preserves the set of group elements which act trivially.
 More precisely, recall that $F(S)\curvearrowright X$ is the action induced by $\Gamma\curvearrowright X$.
 As $F(S)$ has decidable word problem, the previous construction shows that the action $F(S)\curvearrowright X$ is topologically conjugate to an effectively closed $F(S)$-subshift $Y$.
-Being a topological conjugacy, every element in $F(S)$ which maps to the trivial element of $\Gamma$ must act trivially.
+Being a topological conjugacy, every element in $F(S)$ which maps to the trivial element of $\Gamma$ must act trivially on $Y$.
 Thus we can define a $\Gamma$-subshift $Z$ given by It is straightforward that the pullback $\widehat{Z}$ to $F(S)$ is precisely $Y$, and thus $Z$ is an effective $\Gamma$-subshift as required. \end{proof}